 The foces, a place of historical passage

 In both cases the path is very beautiful, and in the gorge it is plagued by Rapids and small waterfalls.
 The Foces are carved in a large calcareous block, just at the point where the Peña Pando joins with Peña Redonda, in the northwest corner of the Serra de Fuentes de Invierno.
 Due to its landscape magnitudes, Natural Monument of Asturias since the year 2001.
-The foces themselves have a few 1.000 meters, in the middle stretch of the river, and surprise the andayón - the previous slope that must be saved to access them - with that beautiful cobblestone that keeps us going after hundreds of years.
+The gorges themselves are scarce 1.000 meters, in the middle section of the river, and surprises the andayón - the previous unevenness that must be overcome to access them-, with that beautiful cobblestone that keeps us going after hundreds of years.
 It is believed that it could be used by the Romans.
 What is certain is that it was a place of passage for pilgrims on the Camino de Santiago, who used the port of Vegará to move to San Salvador de Oviedo.
 It was part of the French Way, well traveled in centuries past by the pilgrims, but also by the carriers that transported goods to the markets of Rioseco, Villalón, Villamañán and León.
 Currently, in addition to hikers, The farmers who have their cattle in the nearby brañas use the road.

 The path inside the fora is so narrow that in some points the sun's rays do not penetrate.
 In the river, which barely exceeds five meters in width, we can get to observe trout, some otter or the restless waterbird.
 Previously, on the way up, we find meadows and chestnut plantations.
 As we ascend, beech and oak forests appear.
 Already in the sickles, there are few species that manage to live in the vertical walls, highlighting the yew and the cuerrnacabras, which grows in the fissures of the rock.